michaelsevilla/pdsw15/docs/sc-rebuttal.md

 We thank the reviewers for their time and thoughtful suggestions.

-# Reviewer 1: "Nevertheless, the paper is good and will be of interest to the community."
+# General questions

+## Reviewer 1:

-> 1) How linked to CephFS is this system?
+> 1. How linked to CephFS is this system?

-2) Can this technique be more sophisticated?
+> 2. Can this technique be more sophisticated?

-3) Why didn't we use different kinds of loads (instead of just creates in separate directories)?
+> 3. Why didn`t  we use different kinds of loads (instead of just creates in separate directories)?
+"Nevertheless, the paper is good and will be of interest to the community."

 Reviewer 2: "The paper's well written."
 Weak accept